ssantos10/fid/README.md

 # fid
-Repository to store code/site/projects for Interactive Design class.
+This Repository is for the class DIG2500 Fudamentals of Interactive Design